Maths Mutt HOME

 There are 24 possible codes.

-A permutation is an ordered arrangement of objects, in which order matters.
+A permutation is an ordered arrangement of objects — order matters.

-A combination is an arrangement of objects where order does not matter.
+A combination is a selection of objects where order does not matter.

 Example